White Gossamer Plant, White Velvet, Cobweb Spiderwort, Hairy Wandering Jew.

 The genus, Tradescantia Ruppius ex L., was named by Heinrich Bernhard Ruppius but later described by Carl von Linnaeus in Species Plantarum in 1753.
 Some of Mr. Ruppius’s writings were published after his death by Albrecht von Haller and Carl von Linnaeus.
 The genus Ruppia was named after him.

-As of 2-26-21 when I last updated thispage, Plants of the World Online lists 83 accepted species of Tradescantia with a native range from South America through Canada.
-Tradescantia is a member of the Commelinaceae Family with 39 genera.
-Those numbers could change as updates are made.
+As of 12-15-22 when this page was last updated, Plants of the World Online lists 85 accepted species of Tradescantia with a native range from South America through Canada.
+It is a member of the plant family Commelinaceae with 39 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.